lzhhh93/Motion_Planning/README.md

 Here are 8 Projects I have done about the topic motion planing.

-The 8th project is the whole design for Quadrotor in a lattice map, which is mz biggest project, the others are the popular algorithms for motion planning.
+The 8th project is the whole design for Quadrotor in a lattice map, which is my biggest project, the others are the popular algorithms for motion planning.

 Project 1 C++